“For it pleased the Father that in Him all the fullness should dwell.”

 “that in Him all the fullness should dwell”

 The Holy Spirit here hits the Colossians with a principle.
 Jesus Christ is the true fullness.
 He is not heaven itself; he is more than that.
-He is fullness for the believer’s life.
+He is the completeness for the believer’s life.
 Jesus Christ is substance, not shadow; fullness, not foretaste.
 He is the fullness of God’s saving plan.